 With thousands of WordPress hosting companies, it is difficult to know what is best for you.
-I have found that people typically select a host based on what they have heard.
+Most people select a host based on what they have heard about, but that doesn’t necessarily mean that’s the best host for them.
 For my clients – lifestyle, food, and fashion bloggers – SiteGround provides the best service and quality.
 It is far superior to Bluehost, GoDaddy, and HostGator.
-In fact, over the past year, I have moved over 20 different clients to SiteGround.
+In fact, over the past year, I have moved over 100 different clients to SiteGround.
 They offer customer support and server security that far outweighs the competition.
 SiteGround is by far the most reliable provider for shared-WordPress Hosting.

 Visit SiteGround.com.
 Under WEB HOSTING, select SHARED HOSTING.
 A new window will appear showing three different plans.
-If you are just starting out, I recommend the StartUp Plan at $3.95 a month.
+If you are starting a new blog, I recommend the StartUp Plan at $3.95 a month.
 If you have more page views for your blog, select the respective higher plan.

 In the next window, you will be asked to enter your domain name.
 If you have not purchased a domain name yet, you can do so with SiteGround.
 I recommend that new bloggers do this.
 That way, your hosting and domain registrar is all in the same place.

 The next window will prompt you to add your account information.
 I also recommend purchasing SG Site Scanner for $19.80/year (roughly).
 It monitors your site daily to ensure that it has not been hacked.